Rafe/TwitterSocialSearch/Readme.md

 will have different score.
 TimeFactor is decided by time pass

-Hunch
++ Hunch

-Google Social Search
++ Google Social Search

-the information is not clear, but it will search on your twitter follower and gmail to gain your social graph, also use the simularity to rank the result(not sure)
+the information of google social search and algorithm is not clear,
+but it will search on your twitter follower and gmail to gain your social graph, also use the simularity to rank the result(not sure)

-4.5 Social Search and recommendation system
+5. Social Search and recommendation system

 Social Search in some way is pretty close to recommendation system, It can use your background to find the content you may like, and have different ranking on content. and the ranking is based on large datas and machine learning based on large data.

 simularity is:
 most of your friends like, or group like, or person with simular background like, you will have higher persontage to like it too.

 So the simularity search algorithm should be:
 R(Query) = Auth(Result)*Sim(Result|Topic)*C(Result|Author)*Rel(Query|Result)

 5.Implement Twitter Timeline with social ranking and simularity system:

-  1. social crawling: building graph find one level result:get friend of friends find group update with your interaction with user like retweet , mention or reply
+  1. social crawling: building graph
+      find one level result:get friend of friends find group
+      update with your interaction with user like retweet , mention or reply
   2. analysis edgetype, like retweet, reply and trend will have different level of edgescore
   3. user authority: user rank : easy to find by how many follower
   4. Ranking message on your timeline

 6.conclusion:
+  social search should become an important factor in social media and recommendation system but I doesn't nessassarily better than traditional pagerank method.
+  We still need development on this area.